“Don’t let ambition get ahead of opportunity” and other words of wisdom that make sense this year

 Entrepreneur, Odd Job Bob

 The best career advice I received came from my wife.
 As someone who has been in the startup world her entire career, my wife sat me down.
 She told me to not let failures and setbacks discourage me, and to have faith in myself and my vision.
 She simply told me not to be afraid.
-In 2020, I launched my own startup, Odd Job Bob, a property management and construction company.
+I launched my own startup, Odd Job Bob, a property management and construction company.
 Today, I still run the business with some fear, hesitation, and doubt, but I now also have faith in myself, and trust in the vision of the company and brand.
 And as any entrepreneur today can attest, you can’t find success without a little faith and trust.

 RELATED: Our Startup Is on Lockdown